dheero/OBF.github.io/wiki/Codefest_2015.md

 <!-- -->

--   Establishing new relationships for training and expanding the open source bioinformatics community.
+-   Establishing new relationships for training, helping to expand the open source bioinformatics community.

 <!-- -->